2️⃣ Black-box Analysis

 - Replicate key paper figures showing which reasoning steps are most critical for final answers

-Now that we've split reasoning traces into sentences and categorized them, we can treat each sentence as a single unit and ask: which sentences are most important for the model's final answer?
+Now that we've split reasoning traces into sentences and categorized them, we can treat each sentence as a unit and ask: which sentences are most important for the model's final answer?

 Can you see a flaw in this approach, when it comes to identifying sentences which are critical for the model's reasoning process?
 Click here to reveal the answer.